You are here

 This major offers two tracks: an Individualized Plan that allows students to choose the emphasis of their major, and a Medical Arts and Sciences Plan that prepares students for health-related careers.
 Both plans require students to choose the specific focus of their program and craft a curriculum to fit that focus.

 Unlike many UMD majors, Interdisciplinary Studies is available only by formal application and approval by the student's faculty advisors and the Interdisciplinary Studies Program Director.
 Students cannot apply for a change of major until their program has been approved.
-Proposals must incorporate at least three different areas of study, including at least 12 credits from within the College of Liberal Arts.
+Proposals must incorporate at least three different areas of study, including at least 12 credits from within the College of Arts, Humanities, and Social Sciences.
 Students are welcome to include courses from other UMD colleges.

 Recent creative and successful program titles have included the following: